Adelaide International Bird Sanctuary National Park: Extent

 The Adelaide International Bird Sanctuary extends from Barker Inlet in the south to Parham in the north over a distance of 60 km.
 Its extent overlaps and adjoins existing protected areas such as the Port Gawler and Torrens Island conservation parks, the Upper Gulf St Vincent Marine Park, the Barker Inlet-St Kilda Aquatic Reserve, the St Kilda – Chapman Creek Aquatic Reserve and the Adelaide Dolphin Sanctuary.

 The sanctuary also includes 228 ha of land that adjoins the Port Gawler Conservation Park and Buckland Park lake, which was purchased in 2013 by the SA government with financial contributions from Nature Foundation SA and Birds SA.

 In 2014 the sanctuary was proclaimed a conservation park under the National Parks and Wildlife Act 1972, to "provide one of the highest levels of protection allowed for by state legislation".

-Timeline
+The sanctuary is one of the southern destinations of the East Asian-Australasian Flyway (EAAF), with around 27,000 migratory shorebirds feeding and fattening up in the area over the austral summer, before returning to the northern hemisphere to breed during the boreal summer.

 The South Australian government committed to the proposal at the state election held in March 2014 and the 2014–15 state budget included expenditure of A$300,000 to commence work.

 In August 2014, the government announced it had purchased, for A$2 million, 2300 ha of land formerly held by salt operators, but undeveloped.
 The government also committed to spend A$1.7 million over 4 years for the sanctuary's establishment and maintenance, with planned completion in 2018.

 Land in the localities of Windsor, Dublin and Lower Light was proclaimed as a national park under the National Parks and Wildlife Act 1972 in 2016.

+Birds identified

+Some of the birds at the sanctuary: